Club: AIK | Opening: 2012 | Capacity: 50,000 seats

 The Friends Arena is Sweden’s recently opened new national stadium.
-It replaces the old Råsunda Fotbollstadion.
+It replaced the old Råsunda Fotbollstadion.

-Plans were initially made to rebuilt Råsunda into a modern stadium, but this soon turned out to be not viable and instead was chosen to build a new stadium altogether.
+Plans initially aimed to rebuilt Råsunda into a modern stadium, but this soon turned out to be not viable and instead was chosen to build a new stadium altogether.

-From 2007, the proposed stadium went by the sponsor name of Swedbank Arena, but in 2012 sponsor Swedbank decided to rename the stadium to Friends Arena.
+From 2007, the proposed new stadium went by the sponsor name of Swedbank Arena, but in 2012 sponsor Swedbank decided to rename the stadium to Friends Arena after a charity.

 Construction of the stadium began in May 2009, and the Friends Arena officially opened on the 27th of October 2012 with a concert night of Swedish artists.

-The first football match at the stadium will be played on the 14th of November 2014 when the Swedish national team takes on the English.
+The first football match at the stadium was played on the 14th of November 2014 when the Swedish national team took on England.

 The Friends Arena is located in Solna, a suburb of Stockholm situated about 5 kilometres north of its city centre and central railway station.
 The stadium lies in a predominantly residential neighbourhood, just north of the old Råsunda Fotbollstadion.

-From the E4/E20, take exit 167 toward Solna/Sundbyberg, and follow the Frösundaleden toward Solna Centrum.
+If arriving by car from the E4/E20, take exit 167 toward Solna/Sundbyberg and follow the Frösundaleden toward Solna Centrum.
 Turn right directly after the railway station.
 While construction works on the adjacent shopping centre and hotels continue, there is limited parking available near the Friends Arena.

 If using public transport, the stadium is best reached by train as Solna station is located almost next to the arena.
 Trains run regularly from Stockholm’s central station (T-Centralen).
 The journey only takes 7 minutes.